 1. If I Take Clomiphene for 5 Days, What are the Chances of Pregnancy?

 Most women with ovulation problems get pregnant within 3 months of using clomiphene.
 After 5 days of taking clomiphene, you should wait for ovulation and have intercourse during the most fertile days.
 Your chance of getting pregnant are higher if you monitor your ovulation using a kit or ultrasound and have sexual intercourse just before ovulation.

 2. Does Clomiphene Change Your Ovulation Day?

 Yes, clomiphene can change your ovulation day.
-You usually ovulate 5 to 10 days after the last pill of clomid.
+You may ovulate 5 to 10 days after the last pill of clomid.

-3. When to Have Sex When Taking Clomid?
+3. When Should I Have Sex When Taking Clomid?